ZettaScaleLabs/token-ref-cell/README.md

 # token-ref-cell

-This library provides `TokenRefCell`, an interior mutability cell, which uses an external `Token` to synchronize its accesses.
+This library provides `TokenRefCell`, an interior mutability cell, which uses an external `Token` reference to synchronize its accesses.

 Multiple token implementations are provided, the easiest to use being the smart-pointer-based ones: every `Box<T>` can indeed be used as a token (as long as `T`